Before installing JupyterHub, you will need:

 Start the Hub server#

 To start the Hub server, run the command:

-https://localhost:8000 in your browser, and sign in with your unix
+http://localhost:8000 in your browser, and sign in with your unix

-To allow multiple users to sign into the Hub server, you must start
+To allow multiple users to sign in to the Hub server, you must start

 jupyterhub as a privileged user, such as root: